joelmoxley/founder-playbook/IV. Team + Execution/02 - Board of Directors Meetings/01 - EoE - Board Meeting Decks/md/01 - NextView Board Slide Deck Template.pptx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This deck template by NextView provides a guide on what to include in a startup presentation to its board.
+This deck template by NextView provides a guide on what to include in a startup presentation to its board.

 Credit: [NextView Ventures](http://nextviewventures.com/)